-In accordance with the university’s catalog policy contained in the General Catalog.
+In accordance with the university’s catalog policy contained in the Academic Catalog.

 The PELP began with the 2011–2012 academic year (Summer 2011).
 Any former OSU students who attended OSU prior to the 2011–2012 academic year and have been absent for four or more consecutive regular academic terms will be held to OSU’s prior policy that resets the academic catalog to the catalog in effect at the time they return to OSU.

 AR 14.
 Attendance

 Attendance is one of the most important factors in a student’s academic success.
 Therefore, an instructor may consider attendance as part of a course grade.
 If attendance is used in determining the student’s grade, how attendance shall be used needs to be defined in the course syllabus by the instructor.

 Definitions and examples of academic misconduct are outlined in the Code of Student Conduct, Section 4.2.1.

 The administration of the classroom rests with the instructor.
 When potential academic misconduct comes to the instructor’s attention, the instructor documents the incident and permits the student to provide an explanation.
 If the matter can be resolved without an academic sanction, no report is necessary.
 If the instructor believes academic misconduct has occurred and that the violation warrants the application of an academic sanction, the instructor: (a) consults with the unit head, (b) submits an Academic Misconduct Report (AMR) documenting the allegations and indicating the proposed sanction, and (c) informs the student of the action taken.
 The instructor may recommend any academic sanctions.